Man Stumbles Upon World’s Most Venomous Rattlesnake in Pitch Black Night

 Animal Planet’s Coyote Peterson: Brave the Wild is hosted by Nathaniel “Coyote” Peterson, an American YouTuber and expert in wildlife.
 Peterson’s YouTube channel Brave Wilderness with over 20 million subscribers, primarily concentrates on filming and teaching viewers about wildlife.

 In a now-viral video, Coyote is face-to-face with one of the most dangerous rattlesnakes on the planet.
-A pit viper species known as Mojave rattlesnakes are extremely venomous and may be found in central Mexico and the southwest United States.
+The Mojave rattlesnake pit viper species is extremely venomous and may be found in central Mexico and the southwest United States.
 Its powerful venom, which is ranked among the strongest rattlesnake venoms in the world, is arguably what makes it most famous.
 These snakes are enormous, with triangular-shaped heads and hefty bodies.

 On his way to explore the wilderness at night, Coyote and his team calm everyone’s nerves with an adorable Kangaroo rat.
 Kangaroo rats have large hind feet with four toes and lengthy tails.
-They have wide eyes and little ears and massive skulls.
+They have wide eyes, little ears, and massive skulls.
 They’re much cuter than what Brave Wilderness discovers next in the shadows.

 Along a row of cacti, Coyote finds a Mojave rattlesnake curled up next to a barrel cactus.
 Thankfully, when they spot the snake, it isn’t rattled by the appearance of humans.
 It simply tries to slowly slither away, but Peterson has other plans.